ImperialCollegeLondon/pyrealm/CONTRIBUTING.md

 provides an overview of the key components for contributing to `pyrealm` and then links to more details on the package website: [https://pyrealm.readthedocs.io/](https://pyrealm.readthedocs.io/)

+## Contributing code

+All code contributions are added to `pyrealm` through this Github repository.
+You might want to help fix an existing bug or add a requested feature or have your own ideas to add to `pyrealm`.
+Whatever you want to do the first, thing is to open a new issue or post on an existing issue and start a conversation with the other developers.
+We are really keen to engage with new contributors and to help get new code into `pyrealm` in the smoothest possible way.

+See the [code development page](docs/source/development/overview.md) for more details.

 ## Quick Start

 The `pyrealm` package uses the `poetry` tool for package management.
 Getting a simple